sharpermarbles/Big-Numbers-cpp/README.md

 `pow`
 (power) Executes a ^ b.
 (NOTE: in Bgnm library, '^' operator is the power operator, not XOR operator)

-`random`
-Performs a default of 50 random operations with bgnm objects and check for errors or discrepencies.

 `root`
 (find nth root) Calculates b(th) root of a.